 The Victorian church and vicarage for St John’s in the World’s End Chelsea traversing Ashburnham and Tadema Road and destroyed through enemy action on 14th and 17th October 1940.
 Image public domain.

-Three days later on 17th October an unexploded high explosive bomb fell on the vicarage of St John’s Church.
+Three days later on 17th October an unexploded delayed action bomb fell on the vicarage of St John’s Church.
 This detonated five hours after hitting the building.
 There were no casualties.

 On 17th October 1940 a high explosive bomb hit the east side of Ashburnham Mansions with severe damage to the building but miraculously no casualties.